differentpla-net/differentpla-net.github.io/_posts/2020/2020-06-19-epmd-docker.md

 You can't just use the IP address, because Erlang's distribution protocol requires the host to be specified the same way on both ends.

-This could be resolved by using `-name node@$MY_IP`, but I don't (for various reasons) want to do that right now.
+This could be resolved by changing the container so that it runs the Erlang node using `-name node@$MY_IP`, but I don't (for various reasons) want to do that right now.

 You can tell the host about the docker container IP addresses by:

 1. messing with `/etc/hosts` (which requires root access)
-2. or by specifying a custom inet configuration file (see http://erlang.org/pipermail/erlang-questions/2019-June/098036.html)
+2. or by specifying a custom inet configuration file (see <http://erlang.org/pipermail/erlang-questions/2019-June/098036.html>)

 The first two items are brittle, because you need to update that file every time your containers change their IP addresses.